 The Board’s responsibilities in relation to public libraries are defined in the Libraries Act 1998.
 They include a responsibility ‘to oversee cooperation in programs with libraries and information organisations to promote access to library and information resources’ and a responsibility ‘to exercise leadership and promote high standards in the provision of library and information services’.
 Awarding the Margery C Ramsay and Barrett Reid Scholarships is one way that the Board promotes high standards in the public library sector.

-Applications for the 2013 Barrett Reid Scholarship open in September 2013 and must be received by 4pm on Tuesday 10 December 2013.
+Applications for the 2013 Barrett Reid Scholarship opened in September 2013 and closed on 4pm on Tuesday 10 December 2013.

 The 2013 Barrett Reid Scholarship is valued at up to $30,000.
 Applicants can apply for any amount up to a maximum of $30,000.

 - be employed within a Victorian public library service;

 - have a proven record of motivation, as well as interest in and commitment to the values of librarianship and public libraries.

 You do not have to be a qualified librarian or library technician.
 Applications are welcome from managers and staff at all band levels.

 Applications can be made jointly by more than one applicant.
 Joint applications can be submitted by employees at the same or different library services.

 If you've previously applied and been unsuccessful, you are welcome to apply again or resubmit previous applications.